 I am glad to be able to create the optimal conditions with others to allow for learning, reflection, contemplation and transformation.
-And yet, no matter how profound the “ah ha” moment is or how clear are the insights, those seeds will take root and grow into our daily lives only if we set the conditions and environment are provided.
-The conditions we provide for the seeds will determine if they will live and thrive or be forgotten.
+And yet, no matter how profound the “ah ha” moments are or how clear are the insights, those “ah ha” seeds will take root and grow into our daily lives only if we set the conditions and environment right.
+The conditions along with the heartfelt intention to thrive will determine if the seed will flourish or die.

-Although it is very important, the call of the heart’s desire is only the beginning.
-It points and guides the way to loving self-care, giving proper attention, and cultivating nourishing behaviors and practices so the seeds can grow.
-Unless we listen to the call of the heart and commit to take the steps and actions to fulfill it, noting will begin to change.
+Knowing our heart’s desire is only the beginning.
+It points the way to loving self-care, giving proper attention, and cultivating nourishing behaviors and practices for the seeds to grow.
+Unless we listen to the call of the heart and commit to taking the steps and actions to fulfill it, it will be hard to affect change.

-Take small steps toward self love and care.
+Take small steps of self love and care on the mendful path

-Remember why you are doing what you are doing and structure practices to support you living the lifestyle that supports living from your heart.
-Resolve to keep your commitments through the laziness, negative thoughts, discomfort and forgetting arises.
+Remember why you are doing what you are doing and structure time for practices that support you living the lifestyle that supports living from your heart.
+Resolve to keep your commitments when resistance, negative thoughts, discomfort and forgetting arises.
 Be patient.
 It will take time to adjust and cultivate new habits.
-Make small, measurable and reachable targets so you can reach them and build on your success.
+Make small, measurable and reachable expectations, endure and focus until you meet them and continue building on your success.

 Use tools of remembering; write a Post-it note, write in your daily calendar, and write in a small scroll that you can wear in a Zigizen necklace with a daily affirmation close to your heart.
 Set a reminder alarm on your phone every hour or so to breath relaxing breaths for a minute and repeat the affirmation or simply breathe and settle into a moment of stillness.

-May you remember your heart’s desire each day and allow the seeds of your intention grow and guide your life, and may the commitment and effort you invest in setting the right conditions bring about the effect you desire in your life.
-May joy and ease abound.
+May you remember your heart’s desire each day and allow the seeds of your intention grow and guide your life, and may the time and effort in supportive conditions blossom into what you desire in your life.
+May ease and contentment find you.

 Mentoring – individual and small groups